cowprotocol/cowswap/libs/widget-lib/docs/README.md

 It will be a part of orders meta-data, see more in the [CoW Protocol Tutorial](https://learn.cow.fi/tutorial/simple-app-data).

-## Interface fee
+## Partner fee

 > **Coming soon!
 Fill [this form](https://cowprotocol.typeform.com/to/rONXaxHV) if you are interested**

-You can add a additional trading fee that will be displayed and applied to the quoted amounts:
+You can add an additional fee that will be displayed and applied to the quoted amounts:

 ```typescript
 import { cowSwapWidget, CowSwapWidgetParams } from '@cowprotocol/widget-lib'